r0qs/beezim/README.md

-      --bee-debug-api-url string   bee debug api url (default "http://localhost:1635") --clean                      delete all downloaded zim and generated tar files --datadir string             path to datadir directory (default "./datadir") --gas-price string           gas price for postage stamps purchase --gateway                    connect to the swarm public gateway (default "https://gateway.ethswarm.org") -h, --help                       help for beezim
+      --bee-debug-api-url string   bee debug api url (default "http://localhost:1635") --clean                      delete all downloaded zim and generated tar files --datadir string             path to datadir directory (default "./datadir") --enable-search              enable search index
+      --gas-price string           gas price for postage stamps purchase --gateway                    connect to the swarm public gateway (default "https://gateway.ethswarm.org") -h, --help                       help for beezim
       --kiwix string               name of the compressed website hosted by Kiwix.
 Run "list" to see all available options (default "wikipedia")

+Use "beezim [command] --help" for more information about a command.
 ```

 // TODO: add description, explain sub commands and add example for each command